SalesforceFoundation/visualforce-typeahead/README.md

 ###Possible Improvements
 * pass in a function to call when something is selected (so they don't have to click a button)
 * specify where to put errors (and then use an alert if not specified)
-* list of extra fields to query
-* function to render suggestion
 * specify when to show secondary field (all the time or only when needed to make name unique)
+* attribute to pass in HTML suggestion template, or function to render the template
+* list of extra fields to query (especially if needed for suggestion template)

-Contributors are welcome.
+Contributors to the project are welcome.